kcsoc/society-email-scrape/README.md

  - go to `unis.yml`
  - add your uni
  - create a pull request
+ - bot will automatically update as per your PR
  - when I approve the PR your Uni will automatically be loaded into the website
  - https://github.soneji.xyz/society-email-scrape/